Boekhorststraat Den Haag

 Boekhorststraat is located in the city centre of The Hague, but its appearance doesn't make you feel as if you're in the middle of the city.
 This authentic working-class neighbourhood exudes conviviality and vibrancy.
 The surprising mix of unusual and unique shops makes a stroll through Boekhorststraat feel like a journey of discovery.
 The cultural mix of different eateries enhances that feeling.

 Boekhorststraat is the place to be if you are looking for an alternative to store brands.
 You won’t find any large supermarkets or chain stores here: on the contrary, it is full of specialist stores and smaller shops.
 From carpet and wallpaper to art and vintage clothing, you can find it all here.
-A few must-sees in Boekhorststraat:

-Dining and drinking In Boekhorststraat you'll find restaurants and cafés with tastes from all four corners of the world: Oriental, Suriname, Mediterranean and traditional Dutch.
+In Boekhorststraat you'll find restaurants and cafés with tastes from all four corners of the world: Oriental, Suriname, Mediterranean and traditional Dutch.
 Everything from a quick snack to a sumptuous dinner.

 Every year on Koningsdag the Oranjemarkt is held in Boekhorststraat.
 Unlike many other places in The Hague there is a street fair here instead of a flea market.
 The entire street is lined with market stalls, manned not only by business owners from Boekhorststraat but also by many others from elsewhere.